cTolb/startup/README.md

 make things much easier.
 I also learned how to connect the different html files together so they will work together for one application.
 I thought it would have been one large file but now I see that it is beneficial to have multiple files working together for the final project.

+**Learned from Simon CSS:**
+Something that I learned from working on this project is how simple and useful the framework can be.
+It make things so much simpler when it came to adding buttons and creating user interaction.
+Something else that I learned was how useful it is to double check all spelling, I had a few major bugs in the program simply because I was missing a letter in a word.
+This is something that is pretty easy to fix, I just need to be more mindful of what I am typing when I am typing it.